2025 Third London International Chinese Music Festival

 The festival comprises:

-• Two days (optional) Chinese music grading exams/competition on 29 and 30 August
+• Two days (optional) Chinese music grading exams/competition 29 and 30 August

 • Masterclasses, workshops, and ensemble classes during the festival